Speek-App/Speek/doc/protocol.md

 bidirectional and all behavior is equivalent regardless of which peer acts as server at the transport level.

-Ricochet does not use central servers; connections are made to services published directly by your contacts with no intermediary.
+Speek does not use central servers; connections are made to services published directly by your contacts with no intermediary.

 Keeping open connections to unknown peers poses a risk for various attacks,